abelworku/whimsy-store/README.md

  -->
 # Whimsy

-Whimsy is an e-commerce store, developed using HTML, CSS, JavaScript, PHP, and SQL, where users can engage in a whimsical shopping experience as they browse merchandise.
+Whimsy is an e-commerce store, developed using Bootstrap 4, HTML, CSS, JavaScript, PHP, and SQL, where users can engage in a whimsical shopping experience as they browse merchandise.

 # Installation